taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 The complete distribution is written to [data/output-data/topic-word-distribution.txt](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/data/output-data/topic-word-distribution.txt)

-Topic Distribution Per Document: Each document is assigned probabilities of representing a topic based on the topic association of its words.
-These probabilities indicate the extent to which each document relates to specific topics.
-For example, document 0 can be 45% topic 0, 45% topic 1, and 10% topic 2.
+**Document-topic distribution:** Each document is assigned probabilities of representing a topic based on the topic association of its words.
+These probabilities indicate the extent to which the topics are discussed in these documents.
+For example, document 1 can be 45% topic 0, 45% topic 1, and 10% topic 2.

 In case a reader is interested in only reading more about topic 0, he/she may only focus on the documents where topic 0 is the major topic.